-But how do you approach musical growth and development for young voices?
+But how do you approach musical growth and development for adolescent voices?
 How is it different from working with children's voices or adult voices?
-What do you do when male voices begin to change?
+What do you do when voices begin to change?

 Here are a few helpful tips for working with 6th-8th grade singers:

 The primary things we help young singers with are breathing and tone.
 Encourage and remind singers to take deep, low breaths.

 Try a rhythmic chant exercise (chanting the rhythm of a familiar tune on different consonants) or conduct the group at different tempos, chanting on a syllable such as "ch" or "sh."
 Try adding in gestures to elicit short, staccato sounds and long, legato sounds.

 Play the Invisible Box game.
 Scrunch your fingers together on one hand and outline an invisible square in front of you.
 Keeping a steady beat, move your hand to each corner of the box and to the middle, in random order.
 Each time you touch a corner of the box, singers chant "sh."
 When you touch the middle of the box, singers should be silent.
 Ask for volunteers to lead this one as a quick change of pace in the middle of rehearsal.

 Hold a Paper Airplane Contest.
 Singers take turns throwing paper airplanes and leading the group in a vocal siren on "oo" or "ah."
 The higher the airplane flies, the higher the voice goes.
 The person whose plane flies the longest or goes the farthest wins!